score-json/nlohmann_json/TSF/trustable/assertions/TA-BEHAVIOURS_CONTEXT.md

 - Could some participants have incentives to manipulate information?
   - **Answer**: We cannot imagine any incentive to manipulate information.
 - Could there be whole categories of Expectations still undiscovered?
   - **Answer**: It is currently unlikely that there are whole categories of Expectations still undiscovered.
-TODO mention SME reviews increase confidence
 - Can we identify Expectations that have been understood but not specified?
   - **Answer**: There are currently no Expectations that have been understood but not specified.
 - Can we identify some new Expectations, right now?